Nine Emperor Gods

 This day is the Jade Emperor’s, also known as tian gong (天公), birthday.

 Figure 1.
-An Altar table for tian gong was specifically set up for him, located at the external premises at the front of the temple
+An altar table for the Jade Emperor (Tian Gong) was specifically set up for him, located at the external premises at the front of the temple

 Figure 2a.
 A female devotee paying her respects at the main altar.